th0ran/thedegreeshow_wp/README.md

-# The Degree Show 2014 wordpress theme
+# The Degree Show 2014 wp theme
 __For the ravensbourne 2014 show - http://www.ravensbourne.ac.uk/__

 Soon to be made up of all sorts of cool stuff.